-Carolina Ortiz is in her fourth year at UBC and her second year with the Journal of Political Studies.
-She is a double major in Political Science and Creative Writing.
-Carolina loves to learn about the ocean and marine conservation, especially if it has to do with sharks.
-She is also interested in Latin American Politics, mostly pertaining to Indigenous women and children.
+Carolina Ortiz is in her fifth year at UBC where she double majors in Political Science and Creative Writing.
+Her main interests include: Latin American politics, women’s rights, indigenous rights, as well as ocean and marine conservation.
 As a Creative Writing major, Carolina is partial to writing for children and comics where she hopes to use these platforms to introduce children to political issues in a way that they can understand and relate to them.
-In her spare time, Carolina loves to be by the sea while she reads or crochets.
+In her spare time, she enjoys being by the sea while she reads or crochets.
 She also likes to either cook or try new brunch spots with her friends on the weekends.
-Carolina is super excited to be part of the JPS team as a senior editor and is looking forward to another year full of engaging topics and lovely new people.
+Carolina is super excited to contribute to the 2019 edition of the JPS and is looking forward to a year filled with engaging topics and lovely people.

 Kathryn Leach is in her fifth and final year at UBC, majoring in International Relations and minoring in History.
 Having traveled throughout her university years, Kathryn’s research interests include post-conflict regions, gender and Middle Eastern studies.
 Hoping to continue these studies abroad in a post-grad setting, Kathryn’s passion for activism continues to draw her towards foreign policy issues and humanitarian aid.
 She can be found arguing in classes across campus, cuddling with stray animals or pursuing her commitment to befriending America's sweetheart, Tom Hanks.
 She is thrilled to be a part of the journal for a second year and is hoping to bring an international perspective to the Journal of Political Studies.